History, tourist information, and nearby accommodation

 Aldbury is blessed with a variety of picturesque timber-framed buildings.
 One of the most striking is Applegarth, a Grade II listed building on Stocks Road dating to 1598.
 Nearby is Timbers, an early 16th-century building with brick infill under a red tile roof.

-Set back from the road is a 16th-century open hall house now divided into three separate dwelling (Cobwebs, Rose Cottage, and Folly Cottage).
+Set back from the road is a 16th-century open hall house now divided into three separate dwellings (Cobwebs, Rose Cottage, and Folly Cottage).
 These are just a few of the numerous historic cottages; there are 35 listed buildings in Aldbury, many of them dating to the 16th and 17th centuries.

 The Ridgeway National Trail begins (or ends) at nearby Ivinghoe Beacon, one of the highest points in the Chiltern Hills.
 In nearby Tring is the Natural History Museum established by Walter de Rothschild, and just a few miles away is Pitstone Windmill, a historic post mill built in 1627 and now owned by the National Trust.